joomla/Manual/docs/general-concepts/forms-fields/form-fields/list.md

 Tip: Some values for "name" field are reserved, so don't use them and avoid problems.
 One of them is: "style".

+The response will be a numeric array with the elements being the values of the options selected.
+Options which are not selected will not be present in the array.

 ## Example XML parameter definition

 ```xml